Textualize/textual/docs/blog/posts/create-task-psa.md

 If you have ever used `asyncio.create_task` you may have created a bug for yourself that is challenging (read *almost impossible*) to reproduce.
 If it occurs, your code will likely fail in unpredictable ways.

 The root cause of this [Heisenbug](Heisenbug) is that if you don't hold a reference to the task object returned by `create_task` then the task may simply disappear, without warning, when Python runs garbage collection.
-This behavior is [well documented](https://docs.python.org/3/library/asyncio-task.html#asyncio.create_task), as you can see from this excerpt:
+This behavior is [well documented](https://docs.python.org/3/library/asyncio-task.html#asyncio.create_task), as you can see from this excerpt (emphasis mine):

 ![create task](../images/async-create-task.jpeg)